 The institutional investment companies that we advise, Brandenburg Realty and Puma Brandenburg, continued to implement their targeted asset management initiatives and deliver value for investors.
-We assisted with the ongoing sales of condo assets in Germany, which have benefitted from the strong residential markets in major German cities, and the redeployment of the resulting capital into further value-add opportunities.
+We assisted with the ongoing sales of condo and commercial assets in Germany and the securing of new financing facilities, which allowed a further return of capital to shareholders in Brandenburg Realty in the period, such that 100% of capital contributed by investors has now been repaid.